amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 #### The process of producing nīn/nin from the second-person pronominal root vowel i

-The clue for the process for producing `nīn`/`nin` from the second-person pronominal root vowel `ī`/`i` can be found in a previous research article ["anusvārada anusāra"](../ಅನುಸ್ವಾರದ%20ಅನುಸಾರ.md) (please note that the document is in Kannada and is yet to be translated to English), which investigates the phenomenon of [nasalisation mediating](../ಅನುಸ್ವಾರದ%20ಅನುಸಾರ.md#ಬೇರೆ-ವಿಭಕ್ತಿಪ್ರತ್ಯಯಗಳ-ಮೊದಲೂ-ಕಾಣುವ-ಅರ್ಧಾನುಸ್ವಾರ) wherever suffixes are appended to the root words, eventually producing various different forms.
+The clue for the process for producing `nīn`/`nin` from the second-person pronominal root vowel `ī`/`i` can be found in a previous research article ["anusvārada anusāra"](../A%20Nose%20for%20Nasalisation.md), which investigates the phenomenon of [nasalisation mediating](../A%20Nose%20for%20Nasalisation.md#nasalisation-appearing-before-other-case-suffixes) wherever suffixes are appended to the root words, eventually producing various different forms.
-Also, it is seen in the [previous document](../ಅನುಸ್ವಾರದ%20ಅನುಸಾರ.md#ಅರ್ಧಅನುಸ್ವಾರವೇ-ಪ್ರತ್ಯಯವೇ-ನಕಾರವೇ-ಲಿಂಗವಾಚಕವಾಗಿ-ಪ್ರಕೃತಿಯ-ಭಾಗವೇ) on nasalisation and also briefly [above](#are-the-third-person-demonstrative-pronominal-roots-nasalised) in this document, that saying nasalisation mediates when suffixes are appended to the roots is equivalent to saying that the roots themselves are nasalised and it does not make much difference to the processes and the forms that are produced.
+Also, it is seen in the [previous document](../A%20Nose%20for%20Nasalisation.md#is-nasalisation-an-affix-is-the-trailing-n-a-part-of-the-word-fragmentroot-indicating-grammatical-gender) on nasalisation and also briefly [above](#are-the-third-person-demonstrative-pronominal-roots-nasalised) in this document, that saying nasalisation mediates when suffixes are appended to the roots is equivalent to saying that the roots themselves are nasalised and it does not make much difference to the processes and the forms that are produced.
-It is seen while [examining the variations in the nominative forms](../ಅನುಸ್ವಾರದ%20ಅನುಸಾರ.md#ಬೇರೆ-ವಿಭಕ್ತಿಪ್ರತ್ಯಯಗಳ-ಮೊದಲೂ-ಕಾಣುವ-ಅರ್ಧಾನುಸ್ವಾರ) like `ava`/`rāma`, `avam̐`/`rāmam̐`, `avan`/`rāman` etc., that the nasalisation originally existed in the nominative case too.
+It is seen while [examining the variations in the nominative forms](../A%20Nose%20for%20Nasalisation.md#nasalisation-appearing-before-other-case-suffixes) like `ava`/`rāma`, `avam̐`/`rāmam̐`, `avan`/`rāman` etc., that the nasalisation originally existed in the nominative case too.
 With this background, it seems appropriate to suppose that the second-person pronominal root `ī`/`i` is also nasalised in the nominative case and Caldwell has already noted the phenomenon of the included vowel in the pronouns being elongated in the nominative forms.
 So, the nominative and the inflexional prefix forms of the second-person pronominal root would be as follows respectively.

 In ISO 15919,

 - `īm̐` - Nominative
 - `im̐` - Inflexional prefix

 In IPA,

 - `ĩː` - Nominative
 - `ɪ̃` - Inflexional prefix